Caleb9/syno-photo-frame/README.md

 Assuming Synology Photos package is installed on DSM

-1. Create an album in Synology Photos and add photos to it
+1. Create an __album__ in Synology Photos and add photos to it (note the distinction between an "album" and a "folder")
-2. Click "Share" icon in the Album
+2. Click "Share" icon in the album
 3. Check "Enable share link" option
 4. Set Privacy Settings to "Public - Anyone with the link can view"
 5. Do NOT enable Link Protection - support for password protection